wp-plugins/wordpress-form-manager/readme.txt

 Certainly.
 You can change field types and indexes.
 If you need to restrict the length of a text input, use a custom validator as described above.
 However, changing the primary key is not recommended, since duplicate entries cannot be checked with validation.

+= The e-mail notification doesn't seem to work.
+Why? =

+Who knows.
+Form Manager uses the wp_mail() function, which according to the WordPress reference requires the following:

+* Settings 'SMTP' and 'smtp_port' need to be set in your php.ini
+* Also, either set the 'sendmail_from' setting in php.ini, or pass it as an additional header.

+If you don't have access to php.ini, your best bet is to consult your host as to why your site can't send e-mails.

 == Upgrade Notice ==

+= 1.2.6 =

+Added e-mail notifications.

 = 1.2.5 =
 Fixes multisite edit/data page bug.